iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/README.md

 For a quick introduction we can recommend to have a look at this iVP YouTube tutorial.

 {% embed url="https://youtu.be/MuLt94b64O8" %}
-How to save or load projects and import/export PDFs (german)
+How to save or load projects and import PDFs (german)
 {% endembed %}